Camillo Ruini: Biography

 On 29 December 1992, Ruini became president of the Peregrinatio ad Petri Sedem, which promotes pilgrimages to Rome.
 He remained in this role until 2 May 1996.
 Ruini was also a member of the Congregation for Bishops, the Pontifical Council for the Laity, the Administration of the Patrimony of the Holy See, and the Council of Cardinals for the Study of Organizational and Economic Affairs of the Holy See.
 Ruini was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.

-On 17 March 2010, the Vatican formed a commission to look into the phenomenon of Medjugorje, Bosnia-Herzegovina, where six young people have said they have had visions of Mary since the early 1980s.
+On 17 March 2010, the Vatican formed a commission to look into the phenomenon of Medjugorje, Bosnia-Herzegovina, where six young people have said they have had visions of the Virgin Mary since the early 1980s.
 Ruini was its president.
-In January 2014 the commission submitted its findings to the Congregation for the Doctrine of the Faith.
+In January 2014, the commission submitted its findings to the Congregation for the Doctrine of the Faith.

 Politics

 Ruini was seen as a social and political conservative, close to the positions of Popes John Paul II and Benedict XVI.
-He was very active in the mass media and was the strongest voice of the Church against the spring 2005 referendum for the liberalization of Italy's legal restrictions on artificial insemination.
-He commented upon the issue of the 1999 French Pacte civil de solidarité for unmarried couples of the same or opposite sex.
-In 2007 a bill was proposed in the Italian Senate for a law on civil unions.
-The bishops conference opposed this proposal.
+He was very active in the mass media and was the strongest voice of the church against the spring 2005 referendum for the liberalization of Italy's legal restrictions on artificial insemination.
+He commented on the issue of the 1999 French Pacte civil de solidarité for unmarried couples of the same or opposite sex.
+In 2007, a bill was proposed in the Italian Senate for a law on civil unions.
+The bishops' conference opposed this proposal.

-Retirement
+Retirement and death

 On 7 March 2007, Pope Benedict XVI named Archbishop Angelo Bagnasco to succeed Ruini as President of the Italian Episcopal Conference.
-His resignation from his other positions was accepted by Pope Benedict XVI on 27 June 2008.
+His resignation from his other positions was accepted by Pope Benedict XVI on 27 June 2008, including the position of Vicar General of the Diocese of Rome, in which he was replaced by Cardinal Agostino Vallini.
 As of 21 June 2013, Ruini was serving as the president of the Scientific Committee of the Ratzinger Foundation.

-Ruini was hospitalized for more than a week in July 2024.
+Ruini was hospitalised for more than a week in July 2024.
 He had a pacemaker implanted to address a cardiac ischemia.
+In May 2026, Ruini was reported to be "in critical condition", receiving care and supplemental oxygen at his home.

+Ruini died in Rome on 16 June 2026, at the age of 95.
+His funeral Mass was celebrated at the Altar of the Chair in St. Peter's Basilica on 18 June 2026.
+The Mass was presided over by Pope Leo XIV.
+A second funeral service was held on 19 June 2026 in Reggio Emilia, where he was buried.